 Refund Retriever can also help you analyze your shipping spend, show inefficiencies in your shipping, and help understand where your shipping dollars are actually going.
 A shipper that knows as much as FedEx and UPS about their own shipping matrix can cost the carriers millions of dollars a year.

-If you think that the additional benefits of waiving your right to these refunds is greater than keeping your rights, make sure to quantify the savings if possible.
+If you think that the additional benefits of signing a FedEx Money Back Guarantee Waiver to these refunds are greater than keeping your rights, make sure to quantify the savings if possible.
 Have your carrier representative provide an impact summary so you know how many packages will receive this additional discount.
 How much will this save you each month, your FedEx rep can provide analytics.

 What about potential unsatisfied customers calling with more late deliveries and problems?
 What happens during the next holiday season you have a regular customer call with a late delivery asking for a refund on her expedited shipping costs?
 She paid for next day delivery but it was delivered three days later, are you going to explain to her that you waived the rights to get a refund for her package in exchange for that 2% discount that is about to expire in January?

 Proper negotiation and data analysis can produce these additional incentives while maintaining the right to hold them accountable for their delivery failures.
 Do not sacrifice service for a price because it is your customer who suffers from the service failures.